 Keep Skin Clean and Dry

-One of the best ways to avoid getting blisters is to keep your feet dry.
+One of the best ways to avoid blisters is to keep your feet dry.
 It’s critical to make sure that you dry your feet off before wearing soccer cleats.
 You can also keep an extra pair of socks.

 It comes in handy if your first pair gets wet.
 Wet feet cause friction and increase the risk of infection dramatically.